Frequently asked questions

 Pacific Master is equipped with booster pumps for supporting rebreather divers.
 2L and 3L CCR cylinder sets, as well as stage / bailout cylinders, are also available to rent.

-We can also supply Oxygen and CO2 absorbent (Molecular Products 797 Sofnolime); The scrubber is charged per kilo and O2 is charged per fill.
+We can also supply Oxygen and CO2 absorbent (Molecular Products 797 Sofnolime); The scrubber is charged per 20kg tub and O2 is charged per fill.

 Pre-booking of any rebreather supplies is essential to guarantee availability for you.
 Please complete the Technical & Rebreather Equipment Requests form and return it to our reservations team as early as possible to place your order.

-- We DO NOT have M26 valves or adapters on board.
+- We DO NOT have any cylinders with M26 neck threads or adaptors for them on board.
 Guests are advised to bring their own if they need them.

-- We cannot supply pre-packed sofnolime cartridges for rebreather units such as Poseidon.
+- We cannot supply pre-packed scrubber cartridges for rebreather units such as Poseidon.

 Water temperatures in Truk Lagoon generally range between 28-30°C. Either 3 mm or 5 mm full length exposure suit are suitable.
 A 3 mm suit is appropriate for those who do not feel the cold as much or do not intend deep diving (30m+).
 A 5 mm suit helps wreck divers to prevent injury.
 Technical divers are advised to bring appropriate exposure protection for prolonged deco-stops.